James L. Smallwood

 James L. Smallwood (1845–1885) was an American educator and barber who was born in Mulberry Ward, Philadelphia.

-Smallwood was both the first African American juror in York County, Pennsylvania, and was the founder of the James Smallwood Schoolhouse in York, Pennsylvania.
-Smallwood was also one of the original charter members of Lebanon Cemetery in York, PA.
-Smallwood died on November 3, 1885. due to paralysis.
-James L. Smallwood was also an active member of the African Methodist Episcopal Zion Church.
+Smallwood was both the first African American juror in York County, Pennsylvania, and the founder of the James Smallwood Schoolhouse in York, Pennsylvania.
+He was also one of the original charter members of Lebanon Cemetery in York, as well as an active member of the African Methodist Episcopal Zion Church.

+Smallwood died on November 3, 1885, due to paralysis.

 Early life and education

-Born in 1845 in Mulberry Ward, Philadelphia to mother Lydia Smallwood, James L. Smallwood grew up with two sisters and three brothers.
-He had five siblings: sisters Lydia Smallwood, Mary A.C.
-Smallwood Gray, and three brothers.
-One of the brothers was a private secretary of former Supreme Court Justice Salmon P. Chase.
+Born in 1845 in Mulberry Ward, Philadelphia to mother Lydia Smallwood, James L. Smallwood grew up with two sisters (Lydia Smallwood, Mary A.C.
+Smallwood Gray) and three brothers.
+One of the brothers became a private secretary for former Supreme Court Justice Salmon P. Chase.

 Smallwood attended the Institute of Colored Youth and graduated in 1864.

 Career and life

 Smallwood was one of the original charter members of Lebanon Cemetery, located in North York, Pennsylvania.
 Due to cemeteries in York originally only allowing Whites to be buried there, cemeteries for African Americans and other people of color were located outside of the city.